secretstartups/handbook/open-source/index.html.md

 See [Creating a new project](/handbook/engineering/#creating-a-new-project) for the instructions.

-## Contributing to a third party project
+## Contributing to a third-party project

 ### Contributor License Agreements (CLAs)

-If you'll be contributing to an open source project on behalf of GitLab, you may be asked to sign an individual or corporate CLA.
+If you're contributing to an open source project, you may be required to enter into a CLA; Legal approval is required before you enter into any CLA on behalf of GitLab.

-All CLAs require Legal review.
-We prefer to sign corporate CLAs whenever possible in order to track them more easily.

-Here are the steps to follow for each kind of CLA you may be asked to sign:

-**Corporate CLAs:**
+If you have the choice between a Corporate and Individual CLAs, opt for the Corporate CLA.

+Follow these steps to obtain legal approval and enter into a CLA on behalf of GitLab:

- 1. Open an issue in the Legal team's project.
+ 1. Open a new [General Legal Issue](https://gitlab.com/gitlab-com/legal-and-compliance/-/issues/new?issuable_template=general-legal-template) in the [Legal and Compliance Project](https://gitlab.com/gitlab-com/legal-and-compliance/-/issues).
- 1. Send the CLA to `cla_managers`[at] `gitlab.com`.
-If this is not possible, sign up using the `cla_managers` email.
+ 1. Apply the `Licensing` label to the issue.

-**Individual CLAs:**
- 1. Check with Legal on next steps by filing an issue in their project, or sending a message on the Slack `#legal` channel.
+ 1. Include details of the project you are contributing to, and add the CLA for approval, either as an attachment or a hyperlink, to the issue.
+ 1. Legal will review the CLA, requesting additional information where necessary, and approve.
+ 1. If an email address and/or account is required to enter into the CLA, the `cla_managers`[at] `gitlab.com` email address should be used.
+Access to this Google Group can be requested and granted via the issue if required.
+ 1. Once Legal have confirmed approval of the CLA in the issue, you can proceed to enter into the CLA (using the `cla_managers`[at] `gitlab.com` email if one is required) and begin contributing to the project.

 We are continuing to develop our policy and workflow around CLAs on behalf of GitLab contributors.
 [See related issue here](https://gitlab.com/gitlab-com/marketing/community-relations/opensource-program/general/-/issues/238).
-For any questions in the meantime, please post to the `#legal` Slack channel.
+For any questions in the meantime, please post to the [#legal](https://gitlab.slack.com/app_redirect?channel=C78E74A6L) Slack channel.

 ### Contributing to a project on GitLab